jeanpierrecaleb/jeanpierrecaleb/README.md

 <!-- ### Hi there 👋 -->
 # Hello 👋, I'm Jean-Pierre
 - 😐 Welcome to my portfolio!
 I am a passionate an IT Support Engineer and system administrator with expertise in managing and optimizing IT infrastructure.
-- 🛠️ My experience includes a wide range of systems and technologies, from Windows and Linux server administration to network configuration.
+- 🛠️ My experience includes a wide range of systems and technologies, from Windows and Linux server administration to network configuration and troubleshooting.
 - 🌱 I’m currently learning Cloud Engineering and Web Development
 - 📖 Google, Compia and AWS certified, I love learning new technologies and staying updated
-- 📫 You can reach out to me via email or LinkedIn
+- 📫 You can reach out to me via email or on LinkedIn 👇 down in the contact section

 ## Projects
 ### Server Configuration and Optimization